shivannis/xandr-docs-public/xandr-docs/monetize/device-type-targeting-ali.md

 ---
 title: Microsoft Monetize - Device Type Targeting
-description: Learn how to access Device Type Targeting options in this page. ms.date: 10/28/2023
+description: Learn how to access Device Type Targeting options in this page.
+This page lists different devices and terms to which they correspond. ms.date: 10/28/2023
 ---

 # Microsoft Monetize - Device type targeting

 To access device type targeting options, expand the **Targeting** section of the line item setup.
 By default, your line items will target the following physical device types, which correspond to `device_type_targets` in the [Profile Object](../digital-platform-api/profile-service.md) associated to the line item, as well as to the Device Type dimension in [Device Analytics Reporting](../invest/device-analytics-report.md).

 - **Desktops**
   - corresponds to `pc` in the profile api service